Bunching and Taxing Multidimensional Skills: Introduction

 The characterization of optimal taxes in our model is based on two main theoretical insights.
-First, we derive a general condition for the optimality of taxes that takes into account bunching and can be thought of as a general ABC formula.
-In contrast to the classic ABC formula of \citet{Diamond:1998} and \citet{Saez:2001}, at the optimum the benefits and the costs are not necessarily equated for each skill level but rather the entire schedule of benefits dominates the entire schedule of distortions in terms of second order stochastic dominance.
+First, we derive two conditions for optimal taxes that take into account bunching.
+The first condition $-$ a stochastic dominance optimal taxation condition $-$ shows that at the optimum the benefits and the costs are not necessarily equated for each skill level but rather the entire schedule of benefits dominates the entire schedule of distortions in terms of second-order stochastic dominance.
+The second condition $-$ a global optimal tax formula $-$ provides a representation that balances the local costs and benefits of optimal taxation while explicitly accounting for global incentive constraints.
+These optimal tax conditions generalize the classic unidimensional optimal taxation conditions in \citet{Mirrlees:1971}, \citet{Diamond:1998}, and \citet{Saez:2001} to a multidimensional optimal taxation problem, accounting for global incentive constraints and bunching.
 Second, we use Legendre transforms to represent our problem as a linear program.
 Legendre transforms are a powerful tool from convex analysis that allow to represent a convex function by a family of its tangent lines.
-This linearization enables us to then comprehensively solve the model quantitatively and, in particular, precisely characterize the regions and patterns of bunching.
+This linearization enables us to fully solve the model quantitatively and, in particular, precisely characterize the patterns of bunching.

-We find that 9.8 percent of all workers are bunched at the optimal allocation for our empirically estimated model economy.
+We find that 10 percent of all workers are bunched at the optimal allocation for our empirically estimated economy.
 We show that workers are bunched with other workers who are better in one dimension but worse in the other dimension.
-Furthermore, a sizable portion of bunching is nonlocal.
+Moreover, a sizable portion of bunching is nonlocal.

 We introduce two notions of bunching: blunt bunching and targeted bunching.
-The first type of bunching, to which we refer as blunt bunching, occurs at the lowest regions of cognitive and manual skills.
-The planner does not distinguish workers' cognitive from their manual skills and lumps their allocations together by an index of their skills.
-This is a blunt tool for providing incentives as it creates significant distortions leading to high marginal wedges.
-About 30 percent of all bunching is blunt.
-The second type of bunching, to which we refer as targeted bunching, recognizes the workers' comparative advantage.
-The planner separates workers on their dominant skill while bunching them on their weaker skill.
-The extent of targeted bunching decreases with the strength of the worker's dominant skill.
+Blunt bunching occurs at the lowest regions of cognitive and manual skills.
+The planner does not distinguish workers' cognitive skills from their manual skills and lumps their allocations together by an index of their skills.
+This is a blunt tool for providing incentives as it creates significant distortions leading to high marginal taxes $-$ 30 percent of all bunching is blunt.
+Targeted bunching recognizes the workers' comparative advantage.
+The planner separates workers on their dominant skill while bunching them on their weaker skill $-$ 70 percent of all bunching is targeted.